nutanix/libvfio-user/docs/spdk.md

 --------------

-Live migration with SPDK is currently non-functional, although code exists in both SPDK and `libvfio-user`.
+Live migration with SPDK is currently non-functional, although code exists in `libvfio-user`.
 If you are interested in helping, please let us know!

 Generating an Ubuntu cloud image
 --------------------------------